1964 in the Vietnam War: December

-Two hundred and sixteen American soldiers were killed in the war in 1964.
-23,310 U.S. military personnel were in South Vietnam at the end of the year.
-The South Vietnamese armed forces suffered 7,457 killed in action, about 30 percent more than the total killed in the previous year.
+During 1964 16,785 VC/PAVN were killed, 4,157 captured, 5,417 became Chieu Hoi and 5,881 weapons were captured.
+South Vietnamese losses were 7,457 killed, 16,700 wounded, 5,000 became prisoners or went missing, 73,000 deserted and more than 14,000 weapons were lost.
+US losses were 146 killed, 1,034 wounded and 22 missing or captured.
+The VC kidnapped or killed 2,490 officials and 9,782 civilians as part of its campaign to paralyze the government and to terrorize the population into submission.

-Over the course of the year, in South Vietnam the VC and PAVN main-force soldiers increased from an estimated 23,000 to 33,000, while the total number of both regular and guerrilla armed communist personnel was about 100,000.
+Over the course of the year, in South Vietnam the VC and PAVN main-force soldiers increased to 56,600, while the total number of guerrilla personnel was about 81,000, with a further 43,100 cadre, logistical and administrative personnel.
+Although the total number may have been as high as 295,000.
 They were better armed, especially with Chinese-made AK-47s, and more aggressive.
 Casualties inflicted on South Vietnam's armed forces increased from 1,900 in January to 3,000 in December.
 An estimated 12,400 soldiers from North Vietnam were infiltrated into South Vietnam during the year.

+Estimated government control over the South Vietnamese population had declined from 79% at the time of Diem's overthrow in November 1963 to 64% in January and then to 55% in December.